livesession/livesession-sdk/README.md

 If you need you can use methods that were also provided in this SDK.

-**Important:** script by default is working only in production mode, but you can pass a third argument to init method to enable devMode

 ## Usage

 `npm i @livesession/livesession-sdk` or `yarn add @livesession/livesession-sdk`